-OPERATIONAL ELEMENT DESCRIPTION Code HMT03 Name Establish and maintain configuration file integrity (ESXi only ).
-Description ESXi maintains its configuration state in a set of configuration files.
+OPERATIONAL ELEMENT DESCRIPTION Code НМТОЗ Name Establish and maintain configuration file integrity (VMware ESXi only ).
+Description VMware ESXi maintains its configuration state in a set of configuration files.
 You should monitor all of these files for integrity and unauthorized tampering, either by periodically downloading them and tracking their contents or by using a commercial tool designed to do this.
 Any changes should be correlated with some approved administrative action, such as a configuration change.
 Risk or Control Tampering with these files has the potential to enable unauthorized access to the host configuration and virtual machines.
-Recommendation Level DMZ Condition or Steps The accessible and relevant configuration files in ESXi 4.0 are found by browsing to https:// <hostname>/host.</hostname> The files can be viewed or retrieved using this Web interface or with an API client (e.g., vCLI, PowerCLI).
+Recommendation Level DMZ.
+Condition or Steps The accessible and relevant configuration files in VMware ESXi 4.1 are found by browsing to https:// <hostname>/host.</hostname> The files can be viewed or retrieved using this Web interface or with an API client (e.g., vCLI, PowerCLI).
 This provides a means to keep track of the files and their contents, to ensure that they are not improperly modified.
 Be sure not to monitor log files and other files whose content is expected to change regularly due to system activity.
 Also, account for configuration file changes that are due to deliberate administrative activity.
+NOTE: For file integrity monitoring on VMware ESX 4.1, refer to the section on the console operating system.

-VMsafe provides a security architecture for virtualized environments and an API-sharing program to enable partners to develop security products for virtualized environments.
-For more information on VMsafe, see the "Virtual Machine" section of this guide.
+VMware VMsafe provides a security architecture for virtualized environments and an API-sharing program to enable partners to develop security products for virtualized environments.
+For more information on VMware VMsafe, see the "Virtual Machine" section of this guide.